wwwdotfriend/tomenet/README.md

 4. Open your browser to `http://localhost:5173`

 ## Contributing
-We welcome contributions to TomeNet!
+Contributions to TomeNet are more than welcome!
 Whether you're fixing bugs, adding new features, or improving documentation, your help makes the project better for everyone.

 ### Development Guidelines
 1. Follow the existing code style and TypeScript patterns